This jerk chicken burger is a spicy hot treat featuring classic Jamaican seasonings and comes with a light and refreshing mango salsa.

 The spices are paired with green onions, garlic and ginger and tempered with treacle and lime juice.

-Rather than using minced chicken, we use a whole chicken breast, just like my other chicken burger recipe.
+Rather than using minced chicken, I use a whole chicken breast, just like my other chicken burger recipe.
 This means we retain the flavour of chicken rather than it becoming “just a texture”.

 The burger is topped with a super simple and refreshing mango salsa to quench that burn.